Skip to Content

 4. Summary and conclusion

-1. strategic procurement and your role in the process;
+1. strategic procurement and their role in the process;

 2. gaining the benefits; and